lgblgblgb/xemu/README.md

   some mapping problems (ie, position based mapping for US host machine layout, some keys are still missing, I was lazy ...).

+Compatibility:

-First "milestone" is already here, it can "boot" to BASIC, though :) Now, it also does its work with "DIR" command, if D81 image is given.
+* First "milestone" is already here, it can "boot" to BASIC, though :) Now, it also does its work with "DIR" command, if D81 image is given.

+* C65 standard boot is OK

+* C64 mode can be used ("GO64")

+* GEOS kernal can be booted, the "chessboard" background can be seen

+* K2 demo is able to show the "busty woman" (320x200 256 colours, 8 bitplanes
+  mode)

+* IFF demos has problems currently, I am not sure what is the problem yet (though there is a modified version on an FTP site - saying it should work and fixed - it is able to show at least the "King Tut" picture)

 Basic usage of the emulator: